Aromatic L-amino acid decarboxylase deficiency: Diagnosis

+To establish the diagnosis of AADCD, patient must have positive genetic testing (1st criterion) while also fulfilling either one of the other two criterions.

+Elevated 3-OMD levels in serum can be used as a simple and sensitive screening test, positive result of which must be confirmed by the diagnostic criteria above.

 Treatment

 There is no cure for aromatic L-amino acid decarboxylase deficiency, but medical and multidisciplinary treatment can relieve some of the symptoms.
 Individuals will require physiotherapy, occupational therapy, and speech and language therapy.
 Some will need enteral feeding (for example, a gastrostomy or jejunostomy) due to difficulties with chewing and swallowing.

 Various medications can help compensate for the missing neurotransmitters.
 Dopamine agonists such as rotigotine or pramipexole and monoamine oxidase inhibitors such as selegiline are commonly used.
 Individuals may also need to take a range of other medications to control dyskinesia, constipation and other symptoms.

 In July 2021, results of a small gene therapy phase I study reported observation of dopamine restoration on seven participants between 4 and 9 years old.

-As of May 2022, the gene therapy product eladocagene exuparvovec is recommended for approval by the European Commission.
+In July 2022, the gene therapy product eladocagene exuparvovec was approved in the European Union for use in patients aged 18 months or older.